mnorelli/project-4/readme.md

 - overlay the trail profiles on each other, which would need to...
 - recalculate the trail profiles based on a consistent y-axis among listed trails to enable an "apples-to-apples" comparison
 - use WebGL, Three.js, or A-Frame to provide a 3D-like experience of the trail data
-- link to OuterSpatil for data updating
+- link to OuterSpatial for data updating
+- export trips to PDF Maps
-- export to PDF Maps and bring back photos into the app
+- add photos taken with PDF Maps back into the app